optimistic-coder/optimistic-coder/README.md

 - 🔭 I have knowledge about full stack developement in javascript  !
 - 🌱 I’m currently working on react-redux.
-- 👯 I’m looking to collaborate with other content creators
+- 👯 I’m looking to collaborate with other coders.
-- 🥅 2021 Goals: Contribute more to Open Source projects